idvorkin/idvorkin.github.io/_posts/2016-04-21-magical-memories.md

 ### Early magic memories

 * Never really saw magic as a kid, but love to be "amazed".
 At a french bistro in Fremont, there was a roving magician.
 His finally was card to ceiling.
 Looked up and saw cards all over the ceiling.
-* At the table when Hanninbal did [Roadhouse](https://www.youtube.com/watch?v=G1iaCcL9UDw) and his perfect classic force.
+* At the table when Hannibal did [Roadhouse](https://www.youtube.com/watch?v=G1iaCcL9UDw) and his perfect classic force.

 ### How I started: